 Cost | £60

 We stayed at YHA Brecon Beacons, and we tried out one of their land-pods.
 Which, although small for 4 guys sharing, was actually pretty awesome.
-Great location, if you can through a stone really far, Pen-y-fan is a stones through away.
+Great location, if you can throw a stone really far, Pen-y-fan is a stones throw away.

 Cost | £60*